 We knew we’d face an upward climb on slate stairs as we gained 1387 meters of elevation.

 Never ending stairs.
 The locals say there are 3767 of those slate stairs.
-I professed to never try and count, because it was already an uphill battle without knowing you’d only tackled a few hundred of what already felt like thousands.
+I resolved myself to never try and count.
+It was already an uphill battle without knowing you’d only tackled a few hundred of what already felt like thousands.
 But someone else did keep count and she claims there were over 7000.

 What’s the real number?
 I’ll never know.
 But I know this: my legs were like jello by the end of the day.